 City Botanic Gardens improvement works - Brisbane City

-Brisbane City Council is progressing with planned improvement works to the City Botanic Gardens as part of the City Botanic Gardens Master Plan.
+Brisbane City Council has recently completed improvement works to the City Botanic Gardens as part of the City Botanic Gardens Master Plan.

 This is a part of our plan to create more to see and do in a clean and green Brisbane, providing more opportunities to enjoy Brisbane’s beautiful climate and connect with family and friends in the places that make our city great.

 Developed in 2015, the City Botanic Gardens Master Plan identifies ways to best showcase the garden’s heritage values and protect them for future generations.
 This plan will improve operation, amenity and connectivity of the gardens.

 The plan also considers ways to improve access to the river’s edge, balances the need for activity and tranquillity and connects to other open spaces in the city.

 The improvement works will ensure the gardens remain an enjoyable and well-managed park.